rconway/mlflow/README.md

 ### Run the 'remote' Tracking Server

 Runs the tracking server on [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
-The tracking server is configured to maintain tracking information and artifacts under the local directory `./tracking/mlruns`.
+The tracking server is configured to maintain tracking information at `./store/backend` and artifacts at `./store/artifacts` - thus simulating the ability to separate the persistence of these stores - for example, to maintain the artifacts in S3 object storage.

 ```
 ./tracking-server